 The information necessary for individual taxpayers to prove that they were covered for 2017 comes, at times, from form 1095-C. Self-insured employers are required to complete Part III of form 1095-C. This information is used by tax preparers when completing line 61 of form 1040.

 Now that the IRS is requiring employees to complete this information, it is reasonable to assume that the form 1095-C will need to be available to the employee as they are filing their individual tax returns.
-The current deadline for filing form 1095-C to the employee is January 31st, 2018.
+The current deadline for filing form 1095-C to the employee March 2, 2018.
 As a result, is very unlikely that the IRS will extend filing deadlines for form 1095-C for the upcoming filing season in contrast to the extensions employers have received in the past.

 As always, we encourage employers to ensure they are ready for a compressed filing period and ensure they have all the necessary processes in place to prepare the ACA information returns in a timely manner.
-An automated solution like the Integrity ACA solution is a great way to make ACA compliance easy.
+An automated solution like the Integrity Data’s ACA Compliance Solution is a great way to make ACA compliance easy.
 Please check out more information here: www.integrity-data.com/aca.
-Also, be aware that the Integrity ACA solution allows for full fulfillment of the forms to the employee via email or through a print, stuff and mail service, which makes sending forms to employees as easy as clicking a button.
+Also, be aware that the Integrity Data’s ACA Compliance Solution allows for full fulfillment of the forms to the employee via email or through a print, stuff and mail service, which makes sending forms to employees as easy as clicking a button.